mdlog/filora/README.md

 1. Navigate to **Marketplace** tab
 2. Switch between **Grid View** (all assets) or **By Owner** (grouped by user)
 3. Use search to filter by CID, Asset ID, or Provider
-4. Filter by status: All, Live, or Inactive
+4. Filter by provider and status: All, Live, or Inactive
+5. View asset images via Filbeam CDN: `https://{owner}.calibration.filcdn.io/{CID}`
+6. Pagination: 15 assets per page
-5. Click asset to view details and preview via Filbeam CDN
+7. Click asset to view details with price

 ### Upload Assets
 1. Go to **Upload Asset** tab
-2. Select file to upload
+2. Select file to upload (drag & drop or browse)
-3. Add metadata (name, description, price)
+3. Add metadata:
+   - Asset name
+   - Description
+   - Price (in USDFC)
+   - Royalty percentage (0-100%)
 4. Click "Upload to Filecoin"
 5. Confirm transaction in wallet
+6. Asset automatically registered to marketplace with price

 ### Purchase Assets